pgeu/pgeu-system/docs/confreg/integrations.md

 instances, but will default to https://mastodon.social/.

 To use the Mastodon integration, one must first set up an [OAuth application](oauth).
+This happens in "Administration" - "OAuth".

 Once this is done, you can create the Messaging Provider record for each conference series.
 Other than the normal fields, there will be a button to "Initiate login" which will open Mastodon in a new window.
-At this time, log in with the Twitter account of the conference series, and authorize the just created app.
+At this time, log in with the Mastodon account of the conference series, and authorize the just created app.
 This will give a PIN code back which should be copied and pasted into the field on the Messaging provider configuration.